A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: -divisible groups

 In the above examples, $\Q_p/\Z_p$ and $\mu_{p^\infty}$ are dual to each other and $A[p^\infty]$ is dual to the $p$-divisible group of the dual abelian variety $A^\vee$.
 The pairing between them (or rather the duality pairings on $A^\vee[p^n]\times A[p^n]$ for each $n$) is called the Weil pairing.
 In particular when $A$ is principally polarized, $A[p^\infty]$ is self-dual via the principal polarization.

 \begin{remark} Note that a polarization $\lambda$ on an abelian variety induces a polarization on its $p$-divisible group.
 Although slightly confusingly, on the abelian variety $\lambda$ agrees with its dual isogeny, yet on the $p$-divisible group it is the inverse of its dual.
 This is a consequence of the expression of the Weil pairing as a commutator of two translation operators on the sheaf $([p^n]\times id)^\ast\mathscr{P}_A$ on $A\times A^\vee$, for each integer $n$, where $[p^n]$ denotes the multiplication by $p^n$ map and $\mathscr{P}_A$ denotes the Poincar\'e bundle on $A\times A^\vee$.
-More precisely, one can show using the see-saw principle that
+For details, see \cite[Corollary 1.3]{Oda}. \end{remark}